jerryz920/SAFE-latte/safe-apps/cloud-attestation/README.md

 acceptable container images, and for each image what are the prohibited configuration (by keys), the required configuration (by keys), and the qualifier configuration
 (by key-value tuples).
-Note that prohibited, qualifier, and required configurations are all property lists.
+Note that prohibited, required, and qualifier configurations are all property lists.

 ```